confluentinc/demo-dsp-fraud-detection/README.md

 8. Click the `Add` button in the bottom right of the instance pop up
 9. Click the newly created pop up titled with the `windows_instance_ip`
 10. You will be redirected to a Windows OS for the machine located the AWS Oracle DB network

-**Note:** Minimize the window to the Internal Windows Machine it will be used later (you can always connect again if you already closed it)

 ---
 ## Labs

 There are two labs to demonstrate two different use cases with Confluent Cloud.
-1. [Lab 1](./LAB1/LAB1-README.md) shows the path to migration from legacy systems like Oracle to modern data warehouses like Redshift.
+1. [Lab 1](./LAB1/LAB1-README.md) shows the path to migration from legacy systems like Oracle to modern data warehouses like Redshift by leveraging Confluent Cloud fully managed connectors.
+User authentication and transaction events will be streamed from a Fraud Detection website.
-2. [Lab 2](./LAB2/LAB2-README.md) showcases developing stream processing applications like filters, aggregations and joins in real-time with Flink and proceeding to send the newly enriched data into dashboards or other analytics applications.
+2. [Lab 2](./LAB2/LAB2-README.md) showcases developing stream processing applications like filters, aggregations and joins in real-time with Flink and sending the newly enriched fraud data into OpenSearch dashboards or other analytics applications.

 ---
 ## Clean-up